BaileyJM02/veoir/.coursework/readme.md

 #### Language

 For my project, I will be using Go<sup id="i2">[2](#f2)</sup> as this is a strongly typed language.
 This helps maintain a clear structure as, for example, we can assign variables to a type and they can contain only that type, attempting to assign this variable to another type fails at compile-time.
 This ensures that no type errors occur during run-time, other than within edge cases.
 Go also allows us to define fields and methods in `structs`<sup id="i3">[3](#f3)</sup> and `interfaces`<sup id="i4">[4](#f4)</sup> which are easily compatible with JSON when using the `encoding/json`<sup id="i5">[5](#f5)</sup> and `net/http`<sup id="i6">[6](#f6)</sup> packages.
 This will be very helpful when developing the API as Go has very useful core packages to help create an HTTP server that can receive requests.
-There are however a few changes to the default `net/http`<sup id="i6">[6](#f6)</sup> package that need to be changed in order for my Go program to become 'production ready' and correctly handle a large number of requests.
+There are however a few changes to the default `net/http` package that need to be changed in order for my Go program to become 'production ready' and correctly handle a large number of requests.
 This is discussed in detail within section [3.2](#32-design-of-the-solution).

 Other advantages of Go is that it offers a growing community of support and due to the language being openly developed and used by Google since it first appeared in November 2009, there is an abundance of questions relating to specific topics on forums or question asking sites such as StackOverflow.
-Go also offers memory safety<sup id="ix">[x](#fx)</sup>, garbage collection<sup id="ix">[x](#fx)</sup> and concurrency<sup id="ix">[x](#fx)</sup> which are extremely useful when developing in said language as it ensures that there are lower chances for memory leaks and if the program is written correctly the garbage collection will ensure that a lower amount of memory is used.
+Go also offers memory safety, garbage collection<sup id="i7">[7](#f7)</sup> and concurrency<sup id="i8">[8](#f8)</sup> which are extremely useful when developing in said language as it ensures that there are lower chances for memory leaks and if the program is written correctly the garbage collection will ensure that a lower amount of memory is used.
 This lowers cost for hardware and is a very practical solution.

 Built in testing is also another factor which I find a huge benefit within Go as it ensures that all code can be easily tested, but eliminates the complicated setup of integrating a third-party testing service into the development life-cycle.
 Finally, auto-generated technical documentation for all packages created in Go on their website allows for not only my program to be well documented but for all packages I import and use to be well documented.

-Other languages I considered where Python<sup id="ix">[x](#fx)</sup>, PHP<sup id="ix">[x](#fx)</sup> and JavaScript<sup id="ix">[x](#fx)</sup> (using the V8 JavaScript engine<sup id="ix">[x](#fx)</sup> within NodeJS<sup id="ix">[x](#fx)</sup>).
+Other languages I considered where Python<sup id="i9">[9](#f9)</sup>, PHP<sup id="i10">[10](#f10)</sup> and JavaScript<sup id="i11">[11](#f11)</sup> (using the V8 JavaScript engine<sup id="i12">[12](#f12)</sup> within NodeJS<sup id="i13">[13](#f13)</sup>).
 I know Python very well and it has a large support community as well as good documentation however the increased use of whitespace highlights a development issues as it becomes increasingly hard to debug an issue on larger files when whitespace is the only way to change the runtime hierarchy of the code.
 It is in my personal opinion that I think the whitespace removes readability rather than increases it.
 Another factor of Python is that it is mainly a loosely typed and interpreted language at runtime, and to ensure it is compiled it requires further steps within the development cycle that are just not needed within Go.

 PHP is another alternative that I considered, it has a large developer following, it is much more mature than Go, as it was created in 1994, and it has an abundance of frameworks to ensure that API development is easy.
 Another plus is that PHP can be used for the whole development stack: frontend and backend, without much extra work.
 The big negative is that is an interpreted language, which means I can not use the compiler to check if I have made any 'silly' errors, such as a misplacement of a variable until the code is run within the program.
 To combat this I could use tests but PHP requires a large amount of work to use tests, and to ensure good testing I would be forced to reply upon existing frameworks which may reach end-of-life due to the third-party nature of such applications.

-Lastly, I considered JavaScript to be another good alternative as with NodeJS (Or more recently Deno<sup id="ix">[x](#fx)</sup>) it allows for easy server-side development and frontend development in one codebase.
-However, I find that I would need to use a language like Typescript<sup id="ix">[x](#fx)</sup> to ensure that my JavaScript code was strictly typed.
+Lastly, I considered JavaScript to be another good alternative as with NodeJS (Or more recently Deno<sup id="i14">[14](#f14)</sup>) it allows for easy server-side development and frontend development in one codebase.
+However, I find that I would need to use a language like Typescript<sup id="i15">[15](#f15)</sup> to ensure that my JavaScript code was strictly typed.
 This would add further complication to the development life-cycle and require the knowledge of a separate language (TypeScript) to code my project.
 The reason I would not use JavaScript on its own is the lack of structure I feel the types have.
 For example:

 - `[]` and `![]` are both equal.
 Further more, `!![]` returns `true` meaning that removing the contradicting double exclamation mark, 'not not' should mean that `[]` still equals `true`, but it in-fact equals `false`
 - `NaN` which stands for 'Not a Number', is in-fact interpreted as a number.